 Indie New Wave Music Mix:

-The Daily Walk with Miracles, republished August 19, 2017, by Paul Evans, video courtesy of Lauren & YouTube.
-Walk the Moon is highly danceable, infectious music and I wanted to especially call it to everyone’s attention on this glorious Saturday!
+The Daily Walk with Love, republished January 1, 2018, by Paul Evans, video courtesy of Lauren & YouTube.
+Walk the Moon is highly danceable, infectious music and I wanted to especially call it to everyone’s attention on this glorious but snowy January 1st!
 Dedicated to all the people who ever showed me a kindness and to my new friends on Facebook (my profile page) too.
 Photo image courtesy of SheKnows.
 See 11 Things to know about Walk the Moon, SheKnows, August 30, 2015, by Sarah Long.
 Here at The Daily Walk with know what a bore it is to run down the cool sites about various subject matter, so we try to help out!

 Wikipedia has a summary of information about Walk the Moon:

 Walk the Moon (often stylized as WALK THE MOON) is an American indie rock band based in Cincinnati, Ohio.
 Lead singer Nicholas Petricca started the band in 2008 while a student at Kenyon College and went through several member changes before finally coming together with current members Kevin Ray, Sean Waugaman, and Eli Maiman in 2010.
 The band’s name is derived from the song “Walking on the Moon” by The Police….